AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 Instead of operating validator nodes<sup> [4](#glossary)</sup> themselves, Subnet owners benefit from the expertise of the Ash team.

-The rent is paid monthly in AVAX, native tokens, or a combination of both.
+The rent is paid monthly in AVAX or stablecoins.
 The protocol guarantees that Subnets are validated by a **robust, up-to-date set of nodes**.

 Subnet owners are freed from the burden of running their own infrastructure and can instead focus on building their projects' core.